 I am a retired mediocre scientist (Ph.D.
 Solid State Physics), former competitive road cyclist, mountain biker, Nordic skier, and tennis player.
-As of this writing I am 62 years old.
-About six years ago I rekindled my love of training and began a program to re-establish a training base with the intention of working towards a structured, focused training regimen and possibly some racing.
+As of this writing I am well into my 64th year.
+About eight years ago I rekindled my love of training and began a program to re-establish a training base with the intention of working towards a structured, focused training regimen and possibly some racing.
 After 30 years of no more than about 300 hours of training a year, I have now returned to the 700+ hour volume.
 It feels great to be able to do this again and I look forward to continuing this level of training as long as my body holds out.

 As an avid competitive Nordic skier, and living in one the best places in the world1 to participate in this sport (Sun Valley, ID), my off-season training has centered around Nordic skiing-specific activities such as roller skiing, trail running, hill-bounding, specific strength, and some mountain biking.
 In the process of increasing my training volume, I derive significant enjoyment from mountain running, which is in part due, again, to where I live2.
 Mountain running is now my off-season base activity and has led me to longer runs with substantial vertical.
 As a category 1 road cyclist and expert/professional mountain biker I was a climbing specialist and this ability maps quite well to mountain running, particularly to long runs with long climbs.
 Having produced a substantial training base, I am now training for and competing in mountain trail and ultra marathon mountain trail running races and find the challenge to be quite enjoyable.